Sierra Hull and Justin Moses (USA)Sun 22nd January 2023

 Doors at 6pm, show at 7pm – full capacity part all seated.

-The first visit to TLR of the Grammy nominated, virtuoso mandolinist and singer songwriter.
-Plus we have the brilliant Rachel Baiman in support, who will be back with her trio in January – what a bill!
+The first visit to TLR of the Grammy nominated, virtuoso mandolinist and singer songwriter with her equally gifted, award-winning multi-instrumentalist singer songwriter husband!
+Plus we have the brilliant Rachel Baiman in support, who will be back with her trio in March – what a bill!